Marco Luciano

-Marco José Luciano (born September 10, 2001) is a Dominican professional baseball shortstop in the San Francisco Giants organization.
-He signed as an international free agent with the Giants in 2018.
+Marco José Luciano (born September 10, 2001) is a Dominican professional baseball shortstop for the San Francisco Giants of Major League Baseball (MLB).
+He signed with the Giants as an international free agent in 2018, and made his MLB debut in 2023.

+Early life

+Marco José Luciano was born on September 10, 2001, in San Francisco de Macoris, Dominican Republic.

 Professional career

 Minor leagues

 Luciano was ranked as one of the top international prospects in his class.
-He signed with the San Francisco Giants in July 2018 as an international free agent out of the Dominican Republic for $2.6 million when he was 16 years old.
+He signed with the San Francisco Giants in July 2018 as an international free agent out of the Dominican Republic for a signing bonus of $2.6 million when he was 16 years old.
 He underwent hernia surgery the following month.

 He made his professional debut with the Arizona League Giants in 2019.
-He led the league with 46 runs and batted .322/.438/.616 in 178 at bats, with 10 home runs (third in the league), 38 RBIs (4th), and 27 walks (7th).
+Luciano led the league with 46 runs and batted .322/.438/.616 in 178 at bats, with 10 home runs (third in the league), 38 RBIs (4th), and 27 walks (7th).
 He ended the season as the youngest position player (age 17) in the Northwest League.
 He was named an ACL post-season All Star, a Baseball America Rookie All Star, and an MiLB Organization All Star.